muratk5n/thirdwave/en/README.md

 ---

-High-voltage electric grid uses SF6 too.. another reason to deelectrify, and use H2 pipelines, or ammonia for all long distance energy transmission, keeping electrification at a minimum.
+High-voltage electric grid uses SF6 too.. another reason to deelectrify, and use clean molecules for all long distance energy transmission, keeping electrification at a minimum.

 ---